Update: ‘New Lexus EV platform confirmed’ section added.

 He indicated that having a radiator grille signals the presence of an internal combustion engine in the car, and so, the spindle grille needs to evolve for the electric era.
 Its function should be to hide the sensors of the vehicle’s safety and driver assistance systems, the design boss added.
 When Lexus eventually gets rid of the internal combustion engine by 2035, it will be done with the polarizing spindle grille, too.

 TMC has not revealed the release date or details of the next-gen Lexus LS or a full-size electric sedan yet.
-The next-gen LS will most likely come with either an electric variant or a similar-sized electric sedan sometime during mid-decade, but the name is still in question.
-The Lexus LX SUV could be the last Lexus model to adopt complete electrification.
-TMC plans to offer the entire Lexus range in EV by 2030.
+The next-gen LS will most likely come with either an electric variant or a similar-sized electric sedan sometime later this decade.
+TMC plans to offer all Lexus models as EVs by 2030.
 It aims to convert 100% of sales in Europe, North America, and China to EVs by 2030 and then in all other markets by 2035.

 A pure-electric Lexus LS could be radically different from every generation of the gas-powered Lexus LS models.
 Featuring a completely new design replete with new brand signature elements, an efficiency- and space-focused bespoke EV platform, offering new levels of comfort and driving dynamics, and new autonomous driving functions, it could mark the reinvention of the Japanese brand!